-Tim Swannie and Francois-Xavier de Vial founded Home Hunts in 2004.
+Tim Swannie and Francois-Xavier de Vial founded Home Hunts Luxury property in 2005.
 French national Francois and British Tim have a true “entente cordial” working relationship and have earned themselves an enviable reputation within the luxury property market in France.
 We wanted to share this interview with our two directors to help to put names and face to the company.
-We hope you find it interesting
+We hope you find it interesting.

-Tim Swannie, originally from Harrogate in North Yorkshire emigrated to the French Riviera in 2003 having previously spent 5 years in Amsterdam.
+Tim Swannie, originally from Harrogate in North Yorkshire emigrated to the French Riviera in 2004.
 Tim started Home Hunts with Francois and is based in our Riviera office in the beautiful village of Valbonne.

 Why did you move to France?